-Once HelloID provisioning has run an enforcement of the business rules, you can see which entitlements have been given out, and their current state, on the Entitlements page.
+Once HelloID Provisioning has run an enforcement of the business rules, you can see which entitlements have been granted, and their current state, on the Entitlements page.
 You can also see which, if any, entitlements were blocked due to thresholds set on the target system.

 Navigate to Business Rules > Entitlements to get started.

 The first tab on the Entitlements page is the Overview.
 This displays all currently enforced entitlements.

 Select the Export button to download a CSV report.

 For various reasons, an entitlement may not be granted successfully.
 Perhaps there was a drop in communication, or the generated account's username was too long, or some other reason.
 When an entitlement process encounters an error, this will be reflected in the Status column of the list.

 In the event of a failed entitlement, select the blue retry button to the right of the status, to retry the enforcement process.

 To view a log, select the white details button to the right of the status.
 Note that it may take a few minutes for logs to populate after entitlements are enforced.

 A dialog box appears, which contains error messages from the target system:

 For PowerShell target systems, this dialog box displays all log messages.
 For Active Directory and Azure ID target systems, it displays only recent, high priority messages.